 Persistence is the key for success.
-If you have to miss a meeutup, we ask that you let your track manager at your branch know ahead of time and then make up the meetup at one of the other branches that week.
-The meetups cannot be made up at any of for the following branches as they are at maximum capacity: IBM, Soluto, Haifa University, Daliat el Carmel and Nazareth.
+If you have to miss a meetup, we ask that you let your track manager at your branch know ahead of time and then make up the meetup at one of the other branches that week.
+The meetups cannot be made up at any of the following branches as they are at maximum capacity: Haifa University and Daliat el Carmel.